 |T-Mobile||$720||$30/24 months||$840||$30/24 months + $120 down||Up to $300 off|

-Meanwhile, AT&T customers can take advantage of Best Buy's Galaxy S9/S9+ BOGO promo (requires at least one new line of activation), whereas Sprint customers can get the S9 for $9/month or the S9+ for $14/month.
+Best Buy's best Galaxy deals are currently found with AT&T and Sprint.
+AT&T customers can take advantage of Best Buy's Galaxy S9/S9+ BOGO promo (requires at least one new line of activation).
+Meanwhile, Sprint customers can get the S9 for $9/month or the S9+ for $14/month.

 Walmart is taking $150 off the S9 and S9+ when you purchase the phone in-store and sign up for a installment agreement with AT&T or Verizon.
 (Scroll to the bottom of the page and click on the "shop now" button to see details).